Greg Gross: Chicago Cubs

+Philadelphia Phillies

 After a busy 1978 season, Gross was traded by the Cubs on February 23, 1979 to the Philadelphia Phillies with Manny Trillo and Dave Rader for Jerry Martin, Barry Foote, Ted Sizemore, Derek Botelho and Henry Mack.
 Gross established himself as a key platoon outfielder and first baseman for the Phillies, getting to play in the 1980 National League Championship Series (he went 3-for-4—all pinch hits—with one RBI in four games), the 1980 World Series (0-for-2 in four games), the 1983 NL Championship Series (0-for-5 in four games with a run scored), and in the 1983 World Series (0-for-6 in 2 games).
 Gross was an invaluable pinch hitter.
 In 1982, he led the league in pinch hits with 19.

 Gross has said he had hoped to be a full-time player for the Phillies in the late 1970s and early 1980s, but the team just had too many other talented outfielders, namely Bake McBride, Greg Luzinski, Garry Maddox, and Lonnie Smith.
 "I...didn't figure I should be playing part-time at that point in my career," Gross told the San Diego Union-Tribune in an article that appeared on March 18, 1991.
 "But they had those three guys and I knew they should be playing ahead of me.
 Plus, they were winning and that changes your thinking a lot.
 Before, I was playing on second-division teams and we were out of it pretty early.
 But when you get your first taste of winning, when you're in the playoffs and the World Series, you want more of it."

 In addition, Gross acknowledged in an interview in 2007 the difficulty of being a starting player when he was neither fast nor a power hitter.
 "The cycle that baseball was in back then, with the AstroTurf and everything, centered on the stolen base or the home run, and I did neither of those," Gross told The Patriot-News of Harrisburg in an article that was published on April 8, 2007.
 "It was just a matter of survival.
 You made the best out of it.
 The big break for me was when I got onto a real good club."

 Gross remained with the Phillies through the 1988 season, in which he hit just .203 in 133 at-bats but posted the unusual statistic of striking out just three times during the entire season.
 Over his entire career of 3,745 at-bats, Gross struck out just 250 times.